 Plant-Based Foods That Protect Our Health

 Ultimately, what we eat needs to serve our bodies, and plant-based foods are our best protectors.
-These foods can fight inflammation and strengthen our cells to boost our overall immune function.
+These foods can fight inflammation and strengthen our cells to boost our overall immune function, which is crucial during COVID-19.
 They provide nutrients and fiber well beyond that of animal-based foods, keeping us regular and energized.
 Finally, plant-based foods are not laced with the detrimental side effects of dairy and other animal foods such as large amounts of trans and saturated fats, bovine hormones (yes, all cows’ milk contains hormones, even the grass-fed varieties), cholesterol, IGF-1, and foreign compounds like Neu5gc that promote inflammation.
 Yes, dairy does contain some nutrients, but consuming dairy for calcium or protein is like eating fruit-flavored gummy snacks for their vitamin C content—there are better ways.

 Simple, Affordable, & Satisfying Recipes